Updated on 5.8.2020: Post updated to address the surge of fake Facebook accounts in the Philippines, which is a form of Identity theft.

 If you are a high profile individual, managing a consumer or corporate brand, you can do the following to protect yourself and or the brand from identity thieves.

 - Secure your “official” (personal account or fan page) for important social sites.
-In PH context, it’s a must to have a presence on Facebook, Linkedin, Twitter, Pinterest and Instagram even if you’re account will not be active.
+In the Philippines it’s a must to have a presence on Facebook/Messenger, Linkedin, Twitter, Instagram and Viber.
 Purchasing your own domain, i.e. youname.com or yourname.ph, will also help.

 - Use a strong password- a combination of upper and lower caps, numbers and special characters